 An honor guard detail for the burial of an eligible veteran consists of not less than two members of the Armed Forces.
 One member of the detail represents the parent service of the deceased veteran.

 The honor detail will, at a minimum, perform a ceremony that includes the folding and presenting of the United States Burial Flag to the next of kin and the playing of taps.
 When available taps will be played by a bugler, however there are so few buglers available that the military services may choose to provide an electronic recording of taps.
 The veteran's parent service representative will present the flag.

 - Military members on active duty or in the selected reserve.

 - Former military members who served on active duty and departed under conditions other than dishonorable.

 - Former military members who completed at least one term of enlistment or period of initial obligated service in the reserves and departed under conditions other than dishonorable.

 Verifying Funeral Honors Eligibility

-The preferred method for verifying eligibility is the DD Form 214, Certificate of Release or Discharge from Active Duty.
-If the DD Form 214 is not available, any discharge document showing other than dishonorable service can be used.
-The DD Form 214 may be obtained by filling out a Standard Form 180 and sending it to:
+The preferred method for verifying eligibility is the DD 214.
+If the DD Form 214 isn't available, any discharge document showing other than dishonorable service can be used.
+The DD 214 can be obtained by requesting it online from the National Archives.